Service List¶

 Configure team information

-- Contact: The first point of contact when an exception or failure occurs in the current service; supports email, phone, and Slack; if multiple options are needed, they must be separated by commas, semicolons, or spaces.
+- Contact: The primary contact when an exception or failure occurs with the current service; supports 3 channels: email, phone, Slack; for multiple selections, they must be separated by commas, semicolons, or spaces.

 Note

-After the current service list is successfully created, the new team created here will be synchronized in the Manage > Member Management > Team Management list.
+After the service list item is successfully created, any new team created here will be synchronized to the list under Manage > Member Management > Team Management.

 -